There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 Not spaghetti code.
 Not a big ball of mud.

-A system with clear internal boundaries, but without distributed complexity.
+A system with clear internal boundaries, without the distributed complexity.

 src/